vue-styleguidist/vue-styleguidist/docs/Docgen.md

 ## Handlers

 Script and template have 2 different AST structure.
 Makes sense that they have different handlers.
+There is a few standard handlers in docgen.
+You can add your own using the `addScriptHandler` or `addTemplateHandler` options.

 ### Script Handlers